ACCESS-NRI/MED-Portal/docs/editing.md

 ## Review

 The `REVIEW` issue contains some instructions, and reviewer checklists.
 The reviewer(s) should check off items of the checklist one-by-one, until done.
-In the meantime, reviewers can engage the authors freely in a conversation aimed at improving the paper.
+In the meantime, reviewers can engage the authors freely in a conversation aimed at improving the model.

 ```eval_rst
 .. note:: When a new review is started, Whedon invites the reviewers to the GitHub repository.
 The reviewers must accept the invitation to the GitHub repository in order for Whedon to be able to assign the review issue to them, and reviewers are unable to check off checklist items until they have accepted the repository invitation.